 The possibilities are endless when it comes to trekking in Nepal.
-Long treks, short treks, challenging treks, and leisurely stroll; you have a lot of choices.
-Trekking in Nepal in 2021 is an incredible opportunity.
-You have so much choice!
+Long treks, short treks, challenging treks, and leisurely strolls; you have a lot of choices.
+Trekking in Nepal in 2024 is an incredible opportunity.
+You have so many choices!
 It almost goes without saying that the iconic Everest Base Camp Trek

 is the most popular trek in Nepal.
 Closely followed by the Annapurna Circuit

 .
 Both of these treks have a moderate difficulty rating and are best experienced in October and November or February to April.
 Short treks like Ghorepani Poon Hill Trek, Chisapani Nagarkot Trek, and Panchase Trek